 Consistency is Consistently Undervalued

-Micro-services and NoSQL have been trendy over the last few years due mainly to their success at large companies like Google.
+Micro-services and non-ACID databases have been trendy over the last few years due mainly to their success at large companies like Google.
 I’m not going to tell you not to use them, but I am going to try to explain one of the things you should understand well before you do.

 Seems reasonable, but there are at least two failure cases that can lead to inconsistency:

 user_service call (somebody pulled the power cord), your data